chris-caballero/Skip-Gram-Implementation/README.md

 Undertaking this project as one of my initial explorations into machine learning was an invaluable experience, greatly enriching my understanding of neural network development.
 Through this endeavor, I have immersed myself in the intricacies of creating neural networks, allowing me to grasp the underlying concepts with greater depth.
 Overall, this project played a huge role in expanding my knowledge and developing a deeper appreciation for the nuances involved in neural network development.
 <br><br>
 Since my initial implementation, I recently fully refactored my code and created an in-depth project notebook on the subject!
-Check out the instructions below to run it!
+Check out the instructions below to run it.

 ***